|Home||>||Alcohol, Tobacco, and Other Drugs, 2nd Edition|

 Save 10% (print edition): $51.29

-You MUST enter member number and discount code to receive member discount at checkout.
+You MUST enter member number to receive member discount at checkout.

 The misuse of alcohol, tobacco, and other drugs has severe emotional and financial consequences for users, their families, and society.
 The collective effects are often devastating, because the magnitude of the problems associated with alcohol, tobacco, and drug dependency (ATOD) is far-reaching.
 Social workers in practice areas related to children and families, older adults and aging, and health and wellness are well aware of the need for effective ATOD interventions to address these problems.
 Alcohol, Tobacco, and Other Drugs: Challenging Myths, Assessing Theories, Individualizing Interventions, 2nd Edition, prepares new social workers as well as updates seasoned professionals for the new realities and challenges in this specialization.

 Prologue: Preparing Workers for a Response to the Challenges of ATOD

 Chapter 1: Context of Practice: Myths, Realities, and Quagmires Related to Alcohol, Tobacco, and Other Drugs

 Chapter 2: Selecting Perspectives and Theories for ATOD Practice